mazipan/login-page-css/.github/pull_request_template.md

 Description: summary and small descriptions from your pull request Design Source: if available

-## Screenshots
+## Screenshoots

-Attach screenshots if necessary, attach before and after if it's bug fixing.
+Attach screenshoots if necessary, attach the before and the after if it's a bug fixing.
-If it's new design, please attach mobile and desktop screenshots.
+If it's new design, please attach for mobile and desktop screenshoots.

 ## TODOS